01/01/2025

 Related Story: 7 Popular Design Details That Make Homes Irresistible to Buyers, According to Real Estate Agents

-Related Link: 35 Walk In Closet Ideas for a Fashionable Home
+Related Link: 35 Walk-In Closet Ideas for a Fashionable Home

 Related Link: Are You Headed for a "Sleep Divorce"?

 Designer Christine Vroom doesn’t play when it comes to closet organization ideas.
 Not only does she suggest organizing by color but also sleeve length—and she uses matching hangers to do it all.
-Lastly, she says, “Incorporate tiered shelving for shoes, matching storage boxes for a clean finish, and elevate the space with a statement shelf or display, along with a piece of art to add personality and flair.”
+She says, “Incorporate tiered shelving for shoes, matching storage boxes for a clean finish, and elevate the space with a statement shelf or display, along with a piece of art to add personality and flair.”

 Ditch the doors in your closet and go with open shelves and hanging racks instead.
 In House Beautiful’s 2020 Whole Home, designer Elizabeth Georgantas made this conscious decision so everything in the closet would be easily accessible but still look put together.